Antarctic Krill - Euphausia superba

-Krill they drift around in swarms that are so large it is difficult to imagine.
+Krill drift around in swarms that are so large it is difficult to imagine.
 They are usually either not in a particular area at all or are present in huge quantities.
 Swarms estimated at containing 2 million tons of krill spreading over more than 450 square kilometres have been observed.
-This is the equivalent biomass of 28.5 million human beings, approximately 4 times the population of Greater London or the entire population of Canada, averaging 70kg each, in area a third that of Greater London - or 12 times the human biomass density of London (which is a busy place!).
+This is the equivalent biomass of 28.5 million human beings, approximately 4 times the population of Greater London or the entire population of Canada in area a third that of Greater London.
 The krill population of the world has been estimated at outweighing the human population, about half of this population is eaten each year by whales, penguins, seals, fish and pretty much every other Antarctic animal that is larger than them.
 They are then replaced by reproduction and growth.

 There is a very complex ecology that has arisen involving krill and krill predators, with different species of predator feeding at different times of year at different depths and on different sizes and therefore age groups of krill.
 Despite the apparent ever present seemingly overwhelming presence of predators, krill can manage a lifespan of up to seven years, some of them at least.

 Krill rise and fall in the water column depending on the time of day.
-They generally rise to feed in the night-time hours which may be darkness or at least a little less light intensity in mid summer with 24 hour daylight.
-During the day, they fall back into deeper water again (a few hundred meters) by "parachuting", holding their appendages out and slowly falling.
+They generally rise to feed in the night-time hours which may be darkness or at least a little less light intensity in mid summer.
+During the day, they return to deeper water again (a few hundred meters) by "parachuting", holding their appendages out and slowly falling.